philsmeby/kubernetes-cheat-sheet/Kubernetes/Volumes/README.md

 `kubectl edit sc`

-Change the allowVolumeExpansion property to true.
+Change the allowVolumeExpansion property to `true`.

 ## Create a persistent volume claim
 See persistentstorageclaim.yaml for how to create a storage claim for managed-premium storage.